-- Robert Ferre's website has extensive information on labyrinth construction, lists of publications and more. - Jeff Saward is a World renown Labyrinth historian, with an extensive photo library and also conducts labyrinth tours and more. - Sig Lonegren Sacred geometry, astronomy, geomancy, and dowsing.
+- TLS Market Place We need five ads to have our own 'Australian Marketplace' See page 12 - Robert Ferre's website has extensive information on labyrinth construction, lists of publications and more. - Jeff Saward is a World renown Labyrinth historian, with an extensive photo library and also conducts labyrinth tours and more. - Sig Lonegren Sacred geometry, astronomy, geomancy, and dowsing.